facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Conclusion

 Constants should be the last concern during development, in PHP too.
 Nonetheless, they carry with them a lot of situations that a developer needs to consider.
-There are a few things to pay attention to, but for sure, the amount of possibilities that PHP gives, puts the developer in a real creative position, with the concrete possibility to make consistent use of constants.
+There are a few things to pay attention to but, for sure, the amount of possibilities that PHP gives puts the developer in a real creative position, with the concrete possibility to make consistent use of constants.
 Without claiming to be exhaustive, this article just gives a quick overview of the most common scenarios, trying to be a starting point to deepen the topic.